glouppe/info8006-introduction-to-ai/lecture5.md

 # Frequentism vs. Bayesianism

-**xxx expand on semantics**

 What do probability values represent?
 - The objectivist **frequentist** view is that probabilities are real aspects of the universe.
     - i.e., propensities of objects to behave in certain ways.
     - e.g., the fact that a fair coin comes up heads with probability $0.5$ is a propensity of the coin itself.
-- The subjectivist **Bayesian** view is that probabilities are a way of characterizing an agent's beliefs.
+- The subjectivist **Bayesian** view is that probabilities are a way of characterizing an agent's beliefs or uncertainty.
     - i.e., probabilities do not have external physical significance.
     - *This is the interpretation of probabilities that we will use!*